matheustanaka/Symptoms-Manager/README.md

 # Symptoms Manager 💉

-An app where you can manage your patients' symptoms.
+An app where you can manage your patients symptoms.

 ## About the Challenge

 Create an UI that you can create an user and register the symptoms.
-You should fetch the data from https://github.com/matheustanaka/crud-challenge.git
+<p>You should fetch the data from https://github.com/matheustanaka/crud-challenge.git</p>
+<p>You can check the app deployed here: https://symptoms-manager.vercel.app/</p>

 ## Getting started